Customs Duty and its Various Types and Role in India

-There are various taxes levied by the government, amongst them, Customs duty is levied on goods importing India, as well as on goods which are exported from India.
+There are various taxes levied by the government; amongst them, Customs duty is levied on goods imported into India, as well as on certain goods exported from India.
 It is an indirect tax.
-All the countries levied taxes on goods imported or exported.
-It helps the Government to raise revenue and at the same time protect the domestic institutions from predators.
-The taxes on import goods is termed as custom import or custom duty imports whereas taxes on export goods is known as the export duty or custom duty exports.
-The duties on custom are levied based on the value of goods, weights, dimensions and other relevant criteria.
+Unlike most other indirect taxes, customs duty was not subsumed by GST — it continues to apply on imports even today, with IGST levied on imports in addition to the basic customs duty.
+All countries levy taxes on goods imported or exported.
+It helps the government to raise revenue and at the same time protect domestic industries.
+The taxes on imported goods are termed import duty or customs duty on imports, whereas taxes on exported goods are known as export duty.
+Customs duties are levied based on the value of goods, weights, dimensions and other relevant criteria.

 Get the Expert Plans for Quick Tax e-filing Get Details

-Under Customs Act, 1962, the Customs Duty in India is authorised to levy tax on export and import goods by the Government of India.
-They can also prohibit the import or export of goods and can impose penalty if anyone overrules the customs procedures.
-The Central Board of Excise and Customs (CBEC), under Department of Revenue of the Ministry of Finance, handles all the matters rellated to customs duty and duties on customes.
-It is an agency in India responsible for customs, Central Excise, service tax and Narcotics in India.
+Under the Customs Act, 1962, the Government of India is authorised to levy duty on exported and imported goods.
+It can also prohibit the import or export of goods and can impose a penalty if anyone violates the customs procedures.
+The Central Board of Indirect Taxes and Customs (CBIC) — renamed from the Central Board of Excise and Customs in 2018 — under the Department of Revenue of the Ministry of Finance, handles all the matters related to customs duty.
+It is the agency in India responsible for customs, central excise (now limited mainly to petroleum products and tobacco, with service tax having been replaced by GST), central GST and narcotics matters in India.

 Irrespective of the belongingness of the goods the Customs Duty can levy tax on goods as per Section 12, of the Customs Duty Act, 1962.